 Mary Helen Wimberly

-Mary Helen Wimberly is a litigator who both argues cases and drafts briefs at the appellate level, and also works alongside trial counsel to prepare motions and present arguments at trial.
-She has personally argued eight appellate matters, including before the U.S. Courts of Appeals for the D.C., Sixth, and Seventh Circuits; drafted more than 30 briefs before the U.S. Supreme Court, including party briefs in six merits cases; successfully petitioned the Supreme Court for certiorari review; and drafted hundreds of briefs before federal and state courts.
+Mary Helen Wimberly is a litigator who argues cases and drafts briefs at the appellate level, and also works alongside trial counsel to prepare motions and present arguments at trial.
+She has personally argued eight appellate matters, including before the U.S. Courts of Appeals for the D.C., Sixth, and Seventh Circuits; drafted more than 30 briefs before the U.S. Supreme Court, including party briefs in seven merits cases; successfully petitioned the Supreme Court for certiorari review on multiple occasions; served as an appellate consultant for three trials; argued dispositive trial motions and led a jury charge conference; and drafted hundreds of briefs before federal and state courts.

 Mary Helen's practice focuses on cases involving constitutional questions, complex statutory schemes, or complicated business transactions.
 She has successfully litigated cases on the enforcement remedies available to healthcare plans under the Employee Retirement Income Security Act; the meaning of the term "employee" under the Fair Labor Standards Act; the scope of a release in a class action settlement agreement; and the due process rights of a wrongfully punished prisoner seeking habeas relief.